 Policy on Extension of Membership, Education Process and Initiation

-Fraternities and sororities, whether existing or new, may only extend invitations for membership, (sometimes called "bids"), during the academic year when fall or spring semester classes are in session.
+Fraternities and sororities, whether existing or new, may only extend invitations for membership (sometimes called "bids") during the academic year when fall or spring semester classes are in session.
 All new member activities, events or programs cannot exceed eight weeks and must take place during the academic year when fall or spring semester classes are in session.
 Additionally, chapters must initiate new members within the same semester that the invitation/bid was extended and accepted.
 Exceptions are made for initiation in the next semester only where explicitly stated in inter/national governing documents or with a letter from the inter/national organization.
-Even in these cases, the entire new member education process must be completed the semester membership is offered and accepted.
+Even in these cases, the entire new member education process must be completed before the semester membership is offered and accepted.